dsoprea/go-geographic-attractor/README.md

 # Overview

-Produces the nearest major city to a given coordinate.
+Identifies the nearest major city to a given coordinate.

 # Details